Avengers: Endgame: Cast

 An intergalactic warlord from Titan who acquired all six Infinity Stones in Infinity War and triggered the Snap, killing half of all life in the universe.
-Joe Russo said that after Thanos was successful in Avengers: Infinity War, he was "done" and "retired".
+Joe Russo said that after Thanos succeeded, he was "done" and "retired".
 Markus and McFeely had difficulty in factoring the older, post-Infinity War Thanos into the film (because the character already had the Infinity Stones) until executive producer Trinh Tran suggested that they kill Thanos in the film's first act.
 Markus said that the character's early death improved his agenda.
 Thanos has less screen time in Endgame than in Infinity War, where he was considered the main character.
 According to McFeely, "We had to give ourselves permission to backseat the villain a little bit.
 I don't think anyone in the first half of the movie is going, 'Oh I wish there was a villain'.
 You're rolling around in the loss and the time heist, and you think it's sort of Avengers against nature."
 The younger version of Thanos was nicknamed "Warrior Thanos" by the filmmakers.
 In addition to voicing the character, Brolin did the motion capture.
 Joe Russo was a stand-in for Thanos for some scenes with Nebula.

 Several actors from Infinity War reprise their roles in Endgame, including Benedict Cumberbatch as Dr. Stephen Strange, Chadwick Boseman as T'Challa / Black Panther, Tom Holland as Peter Parker / Spider-Man, Zoe Saldaña as Gamora, Elizabeth Olsen as Wanda Maximoff, Anthony Mackie as Sam Wilson / Falcon, Sebastian Stan as Bucky Barnes / Winter Soldier, Tom Hiddleston as Loki, Pom Klementieff as Mantis, Dave Bautista as Drax the Destroyer, Letitia Wright as Shuri, William Hurt as Thaddeus Ross, Cobie Smulders as Maria Hill, Winston Duke as M'Baku, Tom Vaughan-Lawlor as Ebony Maw, Jacob Batalon as Ned, Vin Diesel as Groot, Chris Pratt as Peter Quill / Star-Lord, Samuel L. Jackson as Nick Fury, Ross Marquand as Red Skull / Stonekeeper, Michael James Shaw as Corvus Glaive, Terry Notary as Cull Obsidian, and Kerry Condon as the voice of Stark's suit AI F.R.I.D.A.Y.
 Monique Ganderton again provided motion capture for Proxima Midnight.